norphers/spring-getting-started/README.md

 dev branch;
 - documentation: specifications about the exercise (catalan language)
-- exercise: java program
+- exercise: backend using spring framework and basic frontend (html-js)

-*Program written during my training at the IT Academy, April 2020.
+*Web app written during my training at the IT Academy, April 2020.